etsangsplk/sputter/docstring/drop.md

 # (drop count seq+) drops the first elements of sequences
-Will return a lazy sequence that excludes the first 'count' elements of the provided sequences (concatenated).
+Will return a lazy sequence that excludes the first /count/ elements of the provided sequences (concatenated).
 If the source sequences are shorter than the requested count, an empty list will be returned.

 ## An Example